Somebody you know could be the perfect match for a patient in need of a bone marrow transplant. Please help us spread the message, click here.

 Tropical Viruses (Chikungunya, Dengue or Zika Virus)

 Travel to a Tropical Virus Risk area means that you have to wait 28 days before you can donate.
-This is extended to 6 months if you become unwell during your visit or within 28 days of leaving the risk area.
+This is extended to six months if you become unwell during your visit or within 28 days of leaving the risk area.

 Viral Haemorrhagic Fever